Nano Apps

 But what makes them apps, then?

 Client-side JavaScript.
-Hand written, not generated.
+Written by hand, not generated.
 No frameworks.
 Even the HTML markup and styles are hand-written.
 This is all what makes then Nano Apps.
 I mean, "nano" is smaller than "micro"...
-I will admit more than about 50 lines of Javascript starts to need some serious discipline and structure, but it's very possible.
+(And domain names like 'microapp' were either already taken or very expensive.)
+I will admit more than about 50 lines of JavaScript starts to need some serious discipline and structure, but it's clearly very possible!

 Okay, there might be some third-party libraries, mostly to do things that JavaScript is not good at.
 Like date handling.
 Currently, the preference for date handling is Luxon which is small and non-intrusive.